1970s Asia images: Could you be in them?

 Actually in Japan it was really common for people to be out taking pictures and if you were setting up to take a picture it was kind of obvious what you were doing.
 It was just non-verbal communication.

 There's one picture where there's a woman who is ducking down and there's a guy giving me a startled look.
-That was taken on Honcha Street in Yukosuka.
+That was taken on Honcho Street in Yukosuka.

-Honcha Street was kind of the American bar district, so he probably wasn't too happy with me taking the picture and I may have been making trouble for myself.
+Honcho Street was kind of the American bar district, so he probably wasn't too happy with me taking the picture and I may have been making trouble for myself.
 You can take a look at that guy and see that he may have been someone you didn't want to mess with.

 Yokosuka, Japan (1970): This is one of Stephen Sealy's favorite photos.
 "My sister has a framed print of this photo in her apartment," says Amanda, who interviewed her father for this story.